piotrmurach/tty-pager/README.md

 ### PAGER

 By default the `SystemPager` will check the `PAGER` environment variable, if not set it will try one of the `less`, `more`, `cat`, `pager`.
-Therefore, if you wish to set your prefered pager you can either set up your shell like so:
+Therefore, if you wish to set your preferred pager you can either set up your shell like so:

 ```bash
 PAGER=less